Lebed-kun/prompt-ql/README.md

  - `{~session_begin /}` - opens a current execution session.
 After opening a session and execution of PromptQL chunk, a state of interpreter is saved (except its cursor pointing to program text).
 The command brings a basic management of execution flow to protocol/language level;
  - `{~session_end /}` - closes a current execution session.
 After closing a session and execution of PromptQL chunk, a full state of interpreter is lost.
 The command brings a basic management of execution flow to protocol/language level;
+ - `{~unsafe_clear_vars /}` - clears internal variables state.
+It's useful for isolated execution of code on single "session" flow.
+Use it carefully!
+ - `{~unsafe_clear_stack /}` - clears execution context stack.
+It's useful for isolated execution of code on single "session" flow, for preventing accumulation of results on root.
+Use it carefully!

 ### 4. Code embedding commands
 They are useful for embedding PromptQL code as data in messages.
 It's useful for later code execution: by forwarded agent, for separation of interfacing and implementation etc. They have been introduced since the v3.x version.